pap1996/prj311x_02_vn-java-desktop-contactlist/README.md

 ## About the project
 - **ContactList** allows users to easily store and search information about friends, partners and relatives (hereinafter referred to as contacts).
 Each **Contact** includes information such as: full name, date of birth, contact phone number.
 Information about these **Contacts** will be stored in a file for easy processing and reuse later.

 - This can be seen as a module in the entire contact management system - Contact Management System.
-The system helps users to search, update, delete, add information about Contacts, users can also easily manage this set of Contacts by grouping them into different **groups**, which helps significantly reduce searching time
+The system helps users to search, update, delete, add information about Contacts, users can also easily manage this set of Contacts by grouping them into different **groups**, which helps significantly reduce searching time.
+- Keyword: Java FX (controls, layout, file fxml, scene builder, observable collections), MVC model, Java I/O.

 ## Functional description
 The app has following user interfaces (or windows):